volterraedge/terraform-provider-volterra/docs/resources/volterra_alert_policy.md

     // One of the arguments from this list "send dont_send" must be set send = true

-    // One of the arguments from this list "custom any severity group alertname alertname_regex" must be set alertname = "alertname"
+    // One of the arguments from this list "any severity group alertname alertname_regex custom" must be set alertname = "alertname"

     notification_parameters {